Configure Okta as a CA with delegated SCEP challenge for Windows with Microsoft Intune

 -

-This value is required for the Okta Admin Console in Task 2.
+This value is required in the Okta Admin Console in the following task.

 -